 Cold remedies: What probably doesn't hurt

-In spite of ongoing studies, the scientific jury is still out on popular cold remedies such as vitamin C and echinacea.
+In spite of ongoing studies, the scientific jury is still out on some popular cold remedies, such as vitamin C and echinacea.
 Here's an update on some common alternative remedies:

 - Vitamin C. It appears that for the most part taking vitamin C won't help the average person prevent colds.
 However, taking vitamin C before the onset of cold symptoms may shorten the duration of symptoms.
 Vitamin C may provide benefit for people at high risk of colds due to frequent exposure — for example, children who attend group child care during the winter.